BIOCET - CETACEAN BIOBANK

 Buccal, phalangeal, genital and anal swabs collected for microbiology and viral assessment in stranded dolphins are archived as part of metagenomic health projects underway.

-GI tract and lung swabs with the BIOCET collection underpin current gut microbiome research and also support ongoing disease surveillance efforts.
+Gastrointestinal tract and lung swabs within the BIOCET collection underpin current gut microbiome research and also support ongoing disease surveillance efforts.